soc/soc.me/_languages/generics.md

 Generics to "advanced" parts of their documentation.

-**Scala's use of brackets is straight-forward and easy to understand**
+One example of a language syntax design that makes effective use of brackets according to intuitive and straight-forward rules:

   - `[]` encloses types: everything inbetween is either a type parameter or a type argument
   - `()` groups: for instance a single expression, a parameter list or a tuple